 The venue will be Skopje's Philip II Arena, the 34,500-capacity national football stadium which underwent a €3.5 million reconstruction and expansion - including the laying of a new athletics track and additional facilities - in 2011.
 Around 300 athletes and 100 officials and coaches are expected to participate.

 This will be the second time Skopje has held a European Athletics competition on the track after staging the European 10,000m Cup in 2014 and reflects the Member Federation’s growing commitment and ambition to host of continental athletics events.

-The Member Federations who will be vying for three promotion places are: AASSE (the Athletics Associations of the Small States of Europe – Gibraltar, San Marino, Monaco and Liechtenstein), Albania, Andorra, Armenia, Azerbaijan, Bosnia and Herzegovina, hosts FYR Macedonia, Iceland, Kosovo, Moldova, Montenegro and Serbia.
+The Member Federations who will be vying for three promotion places are: AASSE (the Athletics Associations of the Small States of Europe – Gibraltar, San Marino, Monaco and Liechtenstein), Albania, Andorra, Armenia, Azerbaijan, Bosnia and Herzegovina, hosts North Macedonia, Iceland, Kosovo, Moldova, Montenegro and Serbia.

 Serbia, having been surprising relegated from the Second League in 2017, should start as favourites.

 They should have 2019 European indoor long jump champion Ivana Spanovic at their disposal.
 She has got maximum points for Serbia in the European Athletics Team Championships on three occasions in the past and her absence in 2017, through injury, was keenly felt.